Next-Generation Disaster Response Fleets

 Weyland BULLs arrive to provide supplies, road clearing capability, power, and purified water to a community in need just after hurricane Karen.

 A third vehicle provided by Weyland Industries rounds out many first responder units today.
 Basic Utility Logistics and Life Sustainment (BULLS) units provide extended power and more comprehensive community communications capabilities over extended recovery phases.
-While each autonomous unit can deliver emergency supplies and ferries wounded to basecamps, some specialized units provide power or purified water supplies for weeks.
+While each autonomous unit can deliver emergency supplies and ferry wounded to base camps, some specialized units provide power or purified water supplies for weeks.

 Weyland’s fleets of CRABS, MULES, and BULLS disaster response vehicles have become a welcome sight worldwide during times of deep human need.